Erie Maritime Museum: Indoor exhibits

-USS Wolverine (formerly USS Michigan), the United States Navy's first iron-hulled warship and 19th-20th century Navy.
+On the second floor of the museum is an exhibit dedicated to the crew and officers of USS Wolverine (formerly USS Michigan), the United States Navy's first iron-hulled warship and 19th-20th century Navy.
+The ship's original prow serves as the exhibit's centerpiece, and includes models of the vessel, armament, uniforms, and personal articles.

 Other exhibits inside the museum include: Model Making, Lighthouses and Lifesaving in Erie, Lake Erie Fishing Industry, Joe Divell's Lake Diving, Maritime Archaeology, US Brig Niagara Reconstruction, etc.

 Location

 The museum, which adjoins the Raymond Blasco Erie County Library, is located at 150 East Front St.